Queens High School for the Sciences: History

 In June 2006, founding principal Brian Jetter retired, and Jie Zhang took his place.
 In June 2011, Principal Jie Zhang was transferred to Stuyvesant High School, and Dr. David Marmor took her place.
 Dr. Marmor left after the 2012–13 school year and the position was then held by Lenneen Gibson as Principal until October 2016, where she was then temporarily replaced by B.D.
 Anthony.
 The principal is now Ana De Jesus, who became principal in November 2016.

 March 2022 bomb scare

 On Monday, March 7, 2022, an anonymous caller sent a bomb threat to York College, which the high school's campus resides on.
 Students were evacuated around 11am to a local high school.

+June 2025 assistant principal allegations

+In June 2025, the New York Post reported that an assistant principal at QHSS was accused of sexually harassing multiple female students.
+The Department of Education stated that the administrator was reassigned pending investigation.